-"In 2016, Aston Martin launched the all-new DB11, with technologies such as cylinder deactivation and stop start, contributing to class-leading CO_2 emissions, circa 20% lower than its predecessor.
-This is the first in a range of new products to be rolled out by Aston Martin over the coming years, demonstrating the company's commitment of continuous environmental improvement, a commitment that is illustrated by our fleet CO_2 levels today being 35% lower than in 2000."
+In 2016 Aston Martin launched the all-new DB11, with technologies such as cylinder deactivation and stop start, contributing to class-leading CO_2 emissions, circa 30% lower than its predecessor.
+This is the first in a range of new products to be rolled out by Aston Martin over the coming years including the relaunch of the Lagonda brand as a Luxury Electric Vehicle brand.
+This demonstrates our commitment to continuous environmental improvement, a commitment that is illustrated by our fleet CO_2 (Europe) levels today being 38% lower than in 2000.